-It may be hard to believe the kitten who used to leap from your kitchen counter to the top of the refrigerator is now a senior citizen, moving a lot slower than she used to.
-Though arthritis is not common in cats, it can affect them in a variety of joints.
-Fortunately, there are plenty of home remedies you can offer to make your kitty more comfortable.
+It may be hard to believe the kitten who used to leap from your kitchen counter to the top of the refrigerator is now a senior citizen, moving a lot slower than they used to.
+Feline osteoarthritis can affect cats in a variety of joints.
+Fortunately, there are plenty of home remedies you can offer to give natural pain relief for cats with arthritis.

-Green lipped mussel extract helps dogs, horses and cats cope with arthritic joints.
-It contains chondroitin, glycosaminoglycans and glucosamine sulphate, in addition to other helpful ingredients, such as minerals, amino acids and antioxidants.
-It's commercially available in a formulation for cats, with dosing information included, so you can administer it easily at home.
 Your vet may be able to recommend a supplement with chondroitin sulphate and glucosamine, which can help a mild case of arthritis.
-Those supplements may be challenging to administer, as they require a long-term commitment -- potentially to your cat's dismay, as they're in powder or capsule form that you must serve with food.
+Those supplements may be challenging to administer, as they require a long-term commitment — potentially to your cat's dismay, as they're in powder or capsule form that you must serve with food.

 If you want to go with natural remedies to ease your cat's discomfort, there are a variety of homeopathic options.
-Popular choices include arnica, effective for pain and swelling after an accident; belladonna, for hot, swollen joints and hypericum, for pain relief.
-Other options include guaiacum, celery seeds, meadowsweet, devil's claw, comfrey and burdock.
+Two choices include arnica, effective for pain and swelling after an accident, and turmeric, a natural anti-inflammatory.
 If you want to use a homeopathic remedy, consult a veterinarian to learn about potential interactions or complications, as well as dosing information.